 Oh boy!
-It’s time for your toddler to start school and more importantly the primary school.
+It’s time for your child to start primary school.
 It’s a milestone moment for every parent and child, as your little one progresses towards learning academics and making a future for themselves.

 Enrolling in a primary school is a difficult task as is, but it gets even more challenging when it comes to parting with your child at the school gate.